Best CNC Plasma Tables for Small Shops in 2026: Langmuir vs Arclight vs Baileigh

 The right table depends on what the shop produces, how many hours per week the machine runs, and whether parts need to go straight to assembly or require secondary processing.
 Here’s how the options map to real shop profiles:

-Hobbyist and maker shop (under 10 hours/week, parts under 2’x4’): Langmuir CrossFire XR.
-The 2’x2’ base cut area handles decorative metalwork, signs, brackets, and small structural parts.
+Hobbyist and maker shop (under 10 hours/week, parts under 24” square): Langmuir CrossFire (base) or Baileigh PT-22.
+The base CrossFire’s 25”x23” cut area handles decorative metalwork, signs, brackets, and small structural parts.
 The included FireControl software handles CAM without an additional purchase.
-At $4,200–$5,500, it’s the lowest capital entry point for production-quality CNC plasma cutting.
+At $1,995 starting, it’s the lowest capital entry point in the Langmuir ecosystem.
+The Baileigh PT-22 is the same physical class with stronger dealer support but at roughly 2x the price.

 Job shop and production fabrication (30+ hours/week, structural steel): Arclight Dynamics FullSheet.
 Shops cutting 1/4” and thicker plate for structural applications — trailers, gates, agricultural equipment, industrial brackets — need the servo drive system and heavy-frame construction of the Arclight.
 Stepper-driven tables lose accuracy under thermal load from sustained production cutting; servo systems maintain positioning throughout a full shift.

-Farm and ranch fabrication shop: Langmuir CrossFire PRO in 4’x4’ or 4’x8’.
+Farm and ranch fabrication shop: Langmuir CrossFire PRO or XR depending on whether 4’x8’ sheets are part of the workflow.
 Custom gate panels, equipment brackets, mounting plates for implements, and repair parts for aging machinery are common farm shop outputs.
-The PRO handles all of these.
 The eBay used market often surfaces used Langmuir tables at 40–50% of new pricing — a strong fit for farm shops where the machine supplements other work rather than running continuously.

 Spring Fabrication Season: When CNC Plasma Table Demand Peaks